 Additional First-Year Seminar Information

 We are frequently asked about the relationship between the student’s intended major and the First-Year Seminar choice.
 The seminars are all designed as challenging introductions to college-level thought, research, writing and discussion.
 They are not entry-points into a particular major.
 They are semester-long intellectual conversations in which each student plays a critical part.
-Therefore the best six choices for you are the seminars that intrigue you the most, regardless of field, and to which you feel you can bring an active voice: asking great questions, following through with library research, sharing your knowledge and translating your thoughts onto paper.
+Therefore the best five choices for you are the seminars that intrigue you the most, regardless of field, and to which you feel you can bring an active voice: asking great questions, following through with library research, sharing your knowledge and translating your thoughts onto paper.
 Which seminars will allow you to take yourself into a field of interest in a meaningful way?
 Which seminars will stretch you?
 Be open to explore new fields and approaches.

 We are looking forward to you joining the community of scholars at Dickinson and bringing your own unique gifts into the dynamic mix of our campus life.
 We hope that you will find some of your lasting friendships growing out of your seminar.
 You will be brought together with students from a wide range of backgrounds and academic interests, a mix that raises the level of excitement and opportunity for everyone in the Dickinson community.